heuralux/.github/profile/README.md

 <br>

-## Product samples
+## Open-Source Products

-A set of Claude Cowork plugins, designed to help simplify your busy day to day.
+A set of Claude Cowork plugins, designed to help simplify your busy day-to-day which can integrate with, e.g., your Google calendars or mail if you let them.
 Click any one to explore it.

 <div align="center">